 Applicants may be eligible for academic scholarships and graduate assistantships.
-Students applying for academic scholarships and graduate assistantships must complete the Scholarship Application form.
-Request for scholarship assistance is due on June 1 of each year.
 For more information, contact the Admissions Office at 606-474-3266 or knights@kcu.edu

 Applicants may be eligible for needs-based scholarship.
-In order to determine eligibility, the student must complete and submit the Free Application for Federal Student Aid (FAFSA) form.
-Accessed at www.studentaid.gov.
+In order to determine eligibility, the student must complete and submit the Free Application for Federal Student Aid (FAFSA) form, which is accessed at www.studentaid.gov.
 Information from FAFSA requires 1-2 weeks to process.